-Preparation: Learners will be working in groups of three.
-Use painter's tape to create a four-by-four grid on the floor for each group.
-Place the starting arrow inside one square, and place one number inside each remaining square.
+Preparation: Learners should work in groups of three.
+Use masking tape to create a four-by-four grid on the floor for each group.
+Place the starting arrow inside one square and place one number inside each remaining square.

-- 1. Distribute the materials, and divide learners into groups of three. - 2.
-Read through each role, and assign each person in the group a role for the first game. - 3.
-Have learners play the game, starting with the designer role. - 4.
-Play three times, each time rotating the role cards.
+- 1. Distribute the materials and split learners into groups of three. - 2.
+Read through each role and assign each person in each group a role for the first game. - 3.
+Get learners to play the game, starting with the designer role. - 4.
+Play three times, rotating the role cards each time.

 - Designer: Roll two dice.
-With the help of your peers, add the two numbers together and place the gem on a grid square that has the sum. - Programmer: With your peers' help, place the command cards on or next to the grid to direct Byte to the gem and collect it. - Tester: Starting with Byte on the arrow, follow the command cards to move Byte around the grid.
+With the help of your peers, add the two numbers together and place the gem on a grid square that matches the total. - Programmer: With your peers' help, place the command cards on or next to the grid to direct Byte to the gem and collect it. - Tester: Starting with Byte on the arrow, follow the command cards to move Byte around the grid.
 If you collect the gem, celebrate!
 If you don't, work as a team to fix the code.